YashDhole5/IOT/README.md

+#Car Crash Detection System
 ----------------------------------------------------------------------------------------------------------------------------------------------

 **Project:**  **Car Crash Detection System** first you will need to have GSM , GPS , Arduino uno, breadboard, Impact switch, male to male connectors, male to female connestors.

- Connections would be as below:
+ ##Connections would be as below:

 GSM --   RX-> digital 5 ,, TX -> digital 2